barsoom/traco/README.markdown

 You can validate against the localized columns like `title_sv` if you want.

+# Running the tests

+Use need Ruby 1.9.2 or better.
+Do this once:

+    gem install bundler
+    bundle
+    cd spec/dummy
+    rake db:migrate db:test:prepare

+Do this to run the tests:

+    rake

+Or:

+    guard

 <!-- Keeping this a hidden brain dump for now.

 ## TODO